ai-memory v0.9.0

 Memory-Kind Vocabulary (Form 6, issue #759; Pillar 2, issue #1709)

-v0.7.x extends the substrate’s MemoryKind enum from the original three lifecycle variants (Observation / Reflection / Persona) with the seven-variant Batman taxonomy extension, and v0.8.0 (Pillar 2, #1709) adds the three-variant typed-cognition cluster.
-The full set is now 13 kinds:
+v0.7.x extends the substrate’s MemoryKind enum from the original three lifecycle variants (Observation / Reflection / Persona) with the seven-variant Batman taxonomy extension, v0.8.0 (Pillar 2, #1709) adds the three-variant typed-cognition cluster, and v1.0.0 (#1945, spec §4) adds the three-variant epistemic-typing cluster.
+The full set is now 16 kinds:

 variant purpose